790gradml/gradML/intro.md

 | Markov Decision Process               | High                          | Lots of historical information       |
 | Reinforcement Learning                | High                          | Minimal information, learn as you go |

-The fundamental challenge in reinforcement learning is *explore vs exploit*.
-An example of poor decision is it is difficult to find blue sweater for young girls.
-To maximize profit (*exploit*), clothes makers choose not to make or make very few blue sweaters such that blue sweaters are hard to find and expensive.
-An important application of reinforcement learning is automated game player.
-We’ll do a case study on AlphaGoZero.
+One fundamental challenge in reinforcement learning is *explore vs exploit*: we need to make decisions based on incomplete information about the world; in turn the decision we make affects future data we get to see. so should we stick to a decision that seems best for the moment, or sacrifice near-term gain to get more information for future long-term decision making.

+Another central question in RL is the **credit assignment problem**.
+(TO be expanded.)

+Reinforcement learning has found success in various applications such as robotics, automated game player, ads placement.
+And notably, in the recent success of large-language-models (LLMs) such as [ChatGPT](https://chat.openai.com).
 ## And then, What Is Not Cover, But Of Interest

 We may not be able to cover the following interesting topics in machine